rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/07-loadbalancing.rst

          source: local
          tag: latest

-To build your container image and push it to your registery, run the playbook using the ``ansible-playbook`` command:
+To build your container image and push it to your registery, run the playbook using the ``ansible-playbook`` command.
+Be sure to save the commit your new code to GOGS as well.

 .. code-block:: bash

+  $ git add -A
+  $ git commit -a -m "adding load balancer code"
+  $ git push origin master
   $ cd ~/playbook
   $ ansible-playbook -i hosts nginx-lb-build.yml